Production of forms and graphics for publication in legislation

 Size and speed of downloading graphics on the New Zealand Legislation website: graphic file sizes are typically large and can be slow to download.
 This could potentially affect users accessing legislation that contains graphics via the website.

 Actual forms based on prescribed forms produced as graphics in legislation

 In general, the majority of prescribed forms produced as graphics are not used, in reality, in that format.
-Actual forms are typically printed in A4 size and may be modified in a number of ways.
+Actual forms may be modified in a number of ways.
 Exceptions to this would be forms described above as pre-designed.